reach-sh/reach-lang/docs/src/guide/staking/index.md

 }, []);
 ```

-Then create an event listener that connects to the wallet.
+Then, create an event listener that connects to the wallet.

 ``` rsh
 <div>